Frequently Asked Questions on Pharmacy Students/Licensure by Exam

 A: On the Board’s website under Internship Information: http://www.ncbop.org/Forms%20and%20Applications%20-%20Pharmacists/PracticalPhcyExperienceAffidavit.pdf

 Q: When should I have hours certified to another state?

 A: Usually hours are certified after you have graduated.

 Q: Who do I contact to have hours certified to another state?

 A: Contact Stacie Mason two weeks prior to graduation with your certification request.

 STEP 2: SUBMIT APPLICATION TO THE NORTH CAROLINA BOARD

-Q: Where is the exam application located?
+Q: Where can I find the exam application?